PrettyPearl2302/tripme/README.md

 - Hygiene and Safety

-For Employees (e.g Flight Attendants)
+For Employees (e.g. Flight Attendants)

 - Makes their distribution process more organized and sorted